Ros Boutonnière als Knopflochblume aus Seide

 Men's accessory with history

-When Statement of intrepidity in the French Revolution, convicts had a flower in their buttonhole.
-Later, the boutonniere found its way into the dressing rooms of the worldly gentlemen and became a statement of good taste.
-Each boutonnière is punched, embossed and then built into a flower leaf by leaf.
-By the way, this is called "blooming": an old, almost extinct craft that has nothing to do with the cheaply glued mass-produced goods that you often see.
+As a statement of fearlessness, those condemned during the French Revolution wore a flower in their buttonhole.
+Later, the buttonhole flower found its way into the dressing rooms of gentlemen of the world and became a statement of good taste.
+Each boutonnière is punched, embossed, and then built up leaf by leaf into a flower using traditional tools.
+This is called "blümeln": an old, almost extinct craft that has nothing to do with cheaply glued mass-produced items, as one often sees.
 No plastic parts are used.
-The highlight, however, is how the boutonnière is attached: a loop-like stalk, which was wrapped with fine silk threads, spreads slightly apart after being inserted into the buttonhole.
-It looks natural, sits firmly and no needles or staples are used.
-If clove or Rose: No matter what flowers you wear on your lapel - You make a statement!
+The silk for our boutonnières has been sourced from a Bohemian silk weaving mill since the end of the 19th century.
+Potato starch and gelatin provide firmness.
+The trick, however, is the attachment of the boutonnière: a loop-like stem, which is hand-wrapped with 4-5 very fine silk threads, spreads slightly apart after being inserted into the buttonhole.
+This looks natural, sits firmly, and neither needles nor clips are used.
+Oscar Wilde paid literary tribute to the boutonnière in 1894 for the magazine "Chameleon" in his "Phrases and Philosophy for the Use of the Young": "A really well-made Buttonhole is the only link between Art and Nature."
+How true!
+Whether carnation or rose: No matter which flowers you wear on your lapel - you are making a statement!

-Boutonnière - adornment of the Gentleman
+Boutonnière - Decoration of the gentleman

-Boutonnière rules of 1913
+Boutonnière Rules of 1913

 Who we are

-About us
+About Us